-Marked as Technology Trend No.1 by Gartner, augmented data analytics draws scientists’ and businesspersons’ attention like a magnet due to the huge opportunities opening on augmented analytics market at present.
+Marked as Technology Trend No.1 by Gartner, augmented data analytics draws scientists’ and businesspersons’ attention like a magnet due to the huge opportunities opening on the augmented analytics market at present.

-Gartner that coined the term back in 2017 characterizes augmented analytics as ‘an approach that automates insights making use of machine learning and natural-language generation, marks the next wave of disruption in the data...’
+Gartner that coined the term back in 2017 characterizes augmented analytics meaning as ‘an approach that automates insights making use of machine learning and natural-language generation, marks the next wave of disruption in the data...’

 Therefore, meeting the demands of the data analytics trends, in 2016, Salesforce acquired BeyondCore to enhance its augmented data analytics platform by extending smart data discovery.

 Generally speaking, augmented analytics technology as the future of data and analytics, demonstrates the wide functionality and impeccable delivery when it comes to the range of augmented data discovery definition while accelerating the speed of analysis and providing insights for making optimal business decisions.
 So, if you've been wondering about what is augmented analytics and why does it matter, here are the answers.

 Defining Augmented Analytics

 Augmented analytics implies utilizing statistical and linguistic technologies to improve data management performance and deliver augmented BI solutions for taking strategically justified decisions under the conditions of an extreme data economy.